memgraph/docs/products/memgraph/v1.2.0/tutorials/social-network-analysis.md

 ## Data Model
 We are going to use the Karate Club graph, a network of friendships between 34 members of a karate club at a US university, as described by Wayne Zachary in 1977.
 It is a very popular data set in social network analysis and is very often referenced in such tutorials.
-The nodes in the graph are labeled `PERSON` while the relationships between them are of type `FRIENDS_WITH`.
+The nodes in the graph represent the members while the relationships between them are of type `FRIENDS_WITH`.
 You can differentiate the nodes by using their unique `id` property.

 ![Karate Club](https://raw.githubusercontent.com/g-despot/images/master/karate_club.png =400x)

 ## Importing the Data

 The simplest way of populating our database is by using the built-in [CSV Import Tool](../how_to_guides/import-data.md).
-The CSV files for this data set can be downloaded [from here]().
+The CSV files for this data set can be downloaded [from here](https://github.com/g-despot/sng-tutorial).

 Use the following command to import the files: